 The Trustees are aware of the requirement to balance current and future needs and always aim to set a balanced budget with annual income balancing annual expenditure.
 The Trustees monitor estimated year-end carry forward figures via the monthly reports from the Finance Director.
 The budget plan identifies how any carry forward will be allocated in the plan for the following academic year, including the identification of any funds earmarked for a specific project or purpose.
-Trustees have agreed a phased use of reserves for capital investment, the minimum level of reserves identified by the trustees as being appropriate to be maintained is 12% of turnover.
+Trustees have agreed a phased use of reserves for capital investment, the minimum level of reserves identified by the trustees as being appropriate to be maintained is one month's operating costs.

 Bentley Wood High School's long-term ambition of completing the second phase of capital works remains - this will replace temporary classrooms.
-In the meantime, the perimeter fencing and gates are being replaced following a successful CIF bid, which has an attached school contribution.
-The school will also be fully funding the installation of an inner fence, whilst also making significant improvements to the IT network.
+In the meantime, the perimeter fencing and gates have been replaced following a successful CIF bid, which has an attached school contribution.
+The school has also fully funded the installation of an inner fence, whilst also making significant improvements to the IT network.
 There have also been large scale CIF projects undertaken regarding fire safety and electrical improvements in addition to boiler and heating distribution replacement.
-Further CIF bids will be submitted in 2023/24 including Water Services and other Health and Safety measures.
-Reserves will be allocated to support any school contribution elements.
+Further CIF projects are ongoing relating to water services and other health and safety measures.
+Reserves have been allocated to support any school contribution elements.

-Aylward Primary School is reviewing the long-term use of the Aylward Annex to provide additional teaching and learning spaces for pupils and the local community.
-In the meantime, the outdoor environment is being developed to promote high quality learning, including the construction of a multi use games area.
-A CIF bid is also being submitted in 2023/24 to ensure the safety and security of the school site through improvements to the perimeter fencing.
+Aylward Primary School is reviewing the long-term use of the Aylward annex to provide additional space for wraparound care and teaching and learning spaces for pupils and the local community.
+This will be part of a CIF bid to be submitted in December 2024.
+In the meantime, the outdoor environment has been developed to promote high quality learning.
+A successful CIF project is also being implemented to ensure the safety and security of the school site through improvements to the perimeter fencing, improved lighting and CCTV coverage and fob access to the school building.

-The Trust's current level of free reserves (total funds less the amount held in fixed assets and restricted funds) is £1,361,934.
+The Trust's current level of free reserves (total funds less the amount held in fixed assets and restricted funds) is £1,271,415 (2023 - £1,361,934).

-The Trust's balance on restricted general funds (excluding pension reserve) plus the balance on unrestricted funds at 31 August 2023 was £35,154,865.
+The Trust's balance on restricted general funds (excluding pension reserve) plus the balance on unrestricted funds at 31 August 2024 was £3,023,214 (2023 - £3,312,484).

-The cash balance of the Trust has been very healthy all year, ending the year with a balance of £2,775,790.
+The cash balance of the Trust has been very healthy all year, ending the year with a balance of £1,779,792 (2023 - £2,775,790).
 A small proportion of this cash is held against specific projects and is not available to meet normal recurring expenditure.